redhat-developer/app-services-openshift-console-plugin/CONTRIBUTING.md

 5. Development and builds should be done inside openshift repository because we need packages that are only available inside the mono repostory.

+## Hot code reload

+Since our plugin is symlinked we need to make change in any other plugin to see code reloaded.
+Our changes will be picked up during reload anyway.